Blorfus/RandomGraphicsProjects/Readme.md

 **VisByte** - A processing program that draws bytes from a string.
 Fun to look at.
-**Cyrcles** - Screwing around with "fractals" & recursion **Points** - Create a bunch of points, make them do things, testing out classes & functions
+**Cyrcles** - Screwing around with "fractals" & recursion **Points** - Create a bunch of points, make them do things, testing out classes & functions.
+Move your mouse around for this one, I dare you.